lamalab-org/toolminutes/papers/Jiaxing_leverage_LLM4mat_images.md

 Learning from multiple related tasks provides superior performance over single-task learning by modeling task-specific objectives and cross-task relationships.

-In addition to the embeddings derived from language models, Aunthors added further information based on context (one hot encoded temperature)
+In addition to the embeddings derived from language models, the authors added further information based on context (one hot encoded temperature)